Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/README.md

 Step 1: Camera Pose Estimation

 - Registers reference and query images using hloc and COLMAP
-- Estimates camera intrinsics, extrinsics, and depth maps
+- Estimates camera intrinsics, extrinsics, and depthmaps

 📁 Scripts/Step1_CameraPoseEstimation/

 Step 2: Similarity Index

 - Extracts GNSS information from images and aligns the scale of the SfM model using the Procrustes method
-- Projects damaged pixels from query images into all reference images
+- Projects detected pixels from query images into all reference images
 - Selects the reference image with the largest number of valid projections
 - Generates query–reference image pairs